ankschoubey/old-blog/_posts/philosophy/core-values/peace/2023-05-06-v1-dealing-with-loss.md

 categories: [peace, non-technical]
 last_modified_at: 2023-05-06T20:52:08.052481
 last-modified-purpose:
+read-this-when: You experiences a loss and are thinking about it.
 permalink: /v1/dealing-with-loss
 title: Truthful Optimistic approach to bouncing back from major loss
 image: /images/v1-dealing-with-loss.jpg